Submissions

 Post45 publishes new work in two general categories.
 Please refer to the appropriate section below for submission information.

-This section aims to publish high quality, field-shaping work on any aspect of American literature and culture since the mid-twentieth century.
+Post45, a diamond open access, peer-reviewed journal, aims to publish high quality, field-shaping work on any aspect of American literature and culture since the mid-twentieth century.
 The publication format allows for embedded film clips, audio, images, and other digital objects.

 We are especially interested in projects that change our understanding of the field of post-World War II literature and culture, either by drawing attention to understudied subjects or by foregrounding new questions or methods.
 We emphasize historical and interdisciplinary approaches, and in most cases, we will not prioritize articles on single authors or works if the author is already a subject of extensive scholarship.

 In return for your best work, we offer our best effort to make a decision about your submission at a speed that will be considerably faster than traditional print journals.
 Because of our commitment to getting decisions out quickly, we may not be able to provide editorial comments on all submitted manuscripts.
-Be assured, however, that our exceptional board of readers will give all submissions the serious attention they deserve.
+Be assured, however, that our exceptional readers will give all submissions the serious attention they deserve.

 Peer Review Editors: